Bio Specimen Sourcing Services

 Traditionally, Africa has not been particularly accessible to American and European researchers.
 We’re changing that, with the provision of quality clinical research for easy access to African research sites and participants.

 The African population exhibits greater genetic diversity than the rest of the world combined.
-Obtaining safety and efficacy data in clinical trials from populations with broader genetic diversity is essential for data integrity and generalizable results.
+Obtaining safety and efficacy data in clinical research from populations with broader genetic diversity is essential for data integrity and generalizable results.

 A Full Range of Clinical Research Services

-Beyond specimen collection, Infiuss is your African CRO partner for all clinical trial needs.
+Beyond specimen collection, Infiuss is your African CRO partner for all clinical research needs.
 From patient recruitment to clinical data management, pharmacovigilance to site management, we will partner with you for all types of clinical research.

 What is a clinical specimen?